Amaia Peña

-Amaia Peña de las Heras (born 22 November 1998) is a Spanish footballer who plays as a goalkeeper for Athletic Club.
+Amaia Peña de las Heras (born 22 November 1998) is a Spanish footballer who plays as a goalkeeper for Eibar, on loan from Athletic Club.

 Club career

 Born in Getxo and raised in Portugalete, Peña started her career at Pauldarrak.
 She joined Athletic Club in 2014, appearing for their reserve team for two seasons.
 She then moved to the United States to study at the University of Pittsburgh, where she played for their NCAA Division I Women's Soccer Championship team, the Panthers.

 Upon completing her four-year degree course (in marketing and supply chain management) and returning to Spain in 2020, she again signed for Athletic, this time to compete for a place in the senior team with Andrea de la Nava (a former teammate at Pauldarrak), making six Primera División appearances in the 2020–21 season.
-With the arrival of Mariasun Quiñones that summer to be the first choice at Lezama, Peña joined Eibar on a one-year loan deal.
+With the arrival of Mariasun Quiñones that summer to be the first choice at Lezama, Peña joined Eibar on a one-year loan deal, where she was a back-up option behind Malena Mieres and Noelia García.

+Having signed a new contract tying her to Athletic until the summer of 2025, Peña was loaned to Eibar again for the 2023–24 season; however, as in her first spell there she was unable to establish herself in the side, with María Miralles and Noelia selected ahead of her when available.